Your Lie in April: Anime

 The anime television series of Your Lie in April that A-1 Pictures produced was aired from October 10, 2014, to March 20, 2015, on Fuji TV's Noitamina block.
 The first opening theme song is "Hikaru Nara" (光るなら) by Goose House and the first ending theme is "Kirameki" (キラメキ) by Wacci, both played on episodes 1 through 11.
 The second opening song is "Nanairo Symphony" (七色シンフォニー, Nanairo Shinfonī) by Coalamode and the second ending theme is "Orange" (オレンジ, Orenji) by 7!!, both played on episodes 12 through 22.
 Kyōhei Ishiguro directed the series, Takao Yoshioka wrote the scripts, Yukiko Aikei designed the characters, and Masaru Yokoyama composed the soundtrack.
 An original video animation (OVA), titled Moments, was bundled with the limited-edition release of the manga's eleventh volume.
 Most of the staff and cast from the television series reprised their roles in the OVA, which retells Takeshi's and Emi's childhoods and their rivalry with Kōsei.

 In North America, Aniplex of America licensed the series and streamed it on various platforms.
-The series in licensed in the United Kingdom and Ireland by Anime Limited, and in Australia and New Zealand by Madman Entertainment, who streamed it on AnimeLab.
+The series is licensed in the United Kingdom and Ireland by Anime Limited, and in Australia and New Zealand by Madman Entertainment, who streamed it on AnimeLab.